 All signs, both permanent and temporary, that are visible from the public right-of-way require permits from the Zoning Administrator.

-Land use regulations including zoning can be found in the City of Buena Vista Code [Click here].
-The official zoning map, or zoning designations of any particular property, can be obtained from the Planning and Zoning Office.
+Land use regulations including zoning can be found in the City of Buena Vista Code.

 Residential rental, including apartments and detached houses, is an important part of the City’s housing.
 In addition to land use regulations that apply to all buildings, the City has established a Rental Inspection Program to ensure minimum health and safety conditions in residential rental units in some parts of the city.